 Vanua Levu Vacation and Travel Guide

-Vanua Levu, or “great land of the people,” is the second largest of the Fiji islands.
-Although not as many visit this island as they visit the largest island of Viti Levu, there is still much to do and see, plus you can get away from the tourist crowds.
-Vanua Levu is home to around 20% of Fiji’s population and is largely used for growing sugarcane.
+Vanua Levu, or “great land of the people,” is the second largest of the Fiji Islands.
+Although far fewer people visit this island (compared to neighboring Viti Levu), there is still much to do and see here, plus you can get away from the crowds.
+Vanua Levu is home to around 20% of Fiji's population (about 130,000 people).

-A few sights you can see here are lush tropical rainforests, mountain ranges, and, within its beautiful seas, rich coral reef systems and other various forms of marine life.
-Vanua Levu also has a good transportation system, so it is quite easy to get around and explore the island.
+A few sights you can see here are lush tropical rainforests, mountain ranges and a rich coral reef ecosystem and other various forms of marine life.
 The majority of the population on Vanua Levu is centered around the towns of Savusavu and Labasa.
+The northwestern portion of the island is drier than the region around Savusavu.
 The island is home to numerous rivers, including the Wailevu, Labasa and Qawa.
-Vanua Levu is an excellent area to visit if you want to see great places and lovely sights without the crowds.

 Savusavu

-Savusavu is a scenic town where you can see copra plantations, white-sand beaches and the gorgeous Savusavu Bay.
-It is world-renowned for its diving because of its rich marine life and is the most popular of the areas on Vanua Levu among tourists.
+Savusavu is one of Fiji's most scenic towns located along gorgeous Savusavu Bay, featuring white sands and a nice waterfront promenade.
+It is the most popular area among visitors to the island.
+The bay is world-renowned for its diving because of its rich marine life.
 Besides diving, it is also a great area for snorkeling, sailing and fishing.
-In addition, it is a popular transit point for ferries and flights to other islands, so this town is a great location for those seeking to explore other remote areas in Fiji as well.
+The bay is a main transit point for ferries to other islands, such as Taveuni and Koro, so this town is a great location if you would like to explore even more remote islands in Fiji.
+Savusavu was long known as the main hub of Fiji's copra trade.

 Labasa

-Labasa is the largest city on Vanua Levu and is a major area for Fiji’s sugar industry.
+Labasa is the largest city on Vanua Levu and a main hub for Fiji's sugar industry.
 It is a lovely countryside town covered with rolling hills and sugarcane.
-The population of this city is largely Indian in origin, consisting of Hindus, Muslims and Sikhs.
 The Wasavula Ceremonial Site is the main tourist attraction in Labasa, located in the southern part of the town.

 Vanua Levu facts